moorepants/dissertation/abstract.rst

 perturbed.
 These findings have implications in both single track vehicle design and human-machine interaction theory.
-Future applications may be able to utilize the findings to help objectively design bicycles with improved handling, stability, and controllabilty wheras human operator research may be able to build on the validated crossover model theory of human control.
+Future applications may be able to utilize the findings to help objectively design bicycles with improved handling, stability, and controllability whereas human operator research may be able to build on the validated crossover model theory of human control.